nekonori/nekonori/README.md

 # Laboratory Coursework Repositories

 This GitHub profile is a collection of repositories containing the code I write during my laboratory coursework as part of the undergraduate program in Information Technology at Anna University.
-The repository is intended to serve as a reference for myself and my fellow students.
+The is intended to serve as a reference for myself and my fellow students.

 ## Popular repos
 1. [Data Analytics Lab (IT5612)](https://github.com/nekonori/dataAnalyticsLab)